OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI Is Like a Flesh-Eating Bacterium.md

 > Consider a turkey that is fed every day.
 Every single feeding will firm up the bird’s belief that it is the general rule of life to be fed every day by friendly members of the human race “looking out for its best interests,” as a politician would say.
 On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the turkey.
 It will incur a revision of belief.
 (The Black Swan)

-I have a feeling this is one of those moments for us.
+I have a feeling we're living through a Turkey Moment.
 This time is different, but we are blind to the change, comforted by all those historic shifts that turned out ok.

 ## Timing matters

+Karl Polanyi's 1944 book [The Great Transformation](https://bra.in/7pWEwo) is one of my favorites because it describes the changes that happened in Britain during the early Industrial Revolution. ([Here's](http://www.youtube.com/watch?v=rSuz01zvOjE) a taste of what I learned from the book.)
+Polanyi, an economic historian, describes the many efforts taken to try to protect those affected by the onrush of industrialization.

+For  example, around 1590, Queen Elizabeth I refused William Lee's patent application for the [stocking frame](https://en.wikipedia.org/wiki/Stocking_frame) (making stockings was a huge cottage industry, keeping many households afloat), saying:

+> Thou aimest high, Master Lee.
+Consider thou what the invention could do to my poor subjects.
+It would assuredly bring to them ruin by depriving them of employment, thus making them beggars.

+tktktk

 GenAI's automation of work is happening so quickly that organizations likely don't have a good picture of the extent of the change.
 So-called [Shadow AI](https://www.ibm.com/think/topics/shadow-ai) masks much of the damage, because employees use the technology but don't say they are.
 Try tracking that so you can incorporate it into your decision-making, especially if trust is missing.